seinecle/gephi-tutorials/docs/generated-slides/subdir/using-filters-en_temp_common.md

 //ST: !
 image::result_miserables.png[align="center",title="The network we will use in this tutorial"]

+== getting a sense of the attributes in the data laboratory
+//ST: getting a sense of the attributes in the data laboratory

 //ST: !
 We can switch to the data laboratory to see the underlying data: